 We got up early and collected our Express passes from the Hard Rock Hotel lobby.
 This is a hotel perk which allows guests to skip as many ride queues as they want throughout their stay.

-We decided to make the short walk to the theme park, stopping for the odd photo or two along the way.
+We decided to make the short walk to the theme park, stopping for the odd photo or 2 along the way.

 We couldn’t wait to get started.
 It may surprise you to know that our very first ride was The Cat in The Hat.
 My children loved it the last time we came and couldn’t wait to do it again.
 It’s actually a fun ride and my husband and I enjoyed it too.

 We also managed to get a photo with the Grinch and Sam.I.Am, although the Grinch was in his typically grumpy mood.

 One of our biggest ride ‘must-dos’ is Spiderman and it did not disappoint.
 Despite being nearly 20 years old – yes, really! – it’s a truly amazing 4D ride and one of our all-time favourites.
 We also did the Kong: Skull Island ride for the very first time.
 The effects are amazing and I’m not ashamed to admit I found it rather scary at the beginning.
 William and Olivia were not big fans at all.
 My husband loved it.

 We also came across something exciting – the Impractical Jokers were filming inside the theme park!
 They’d been filming there all week and were doing a live punishment that afternoon.
 As fans of the show, we didn’t need to be asked twice!
 I’ve been sworn to secrecy until the episode airs , but it does have something to do with this.